-This fellowship will be awarded to a single full-time LAS faculty member working in a lead educator role to teach a class (capped at 20) dedicated to a project designed with and for a community partner.
+This fellowship will be awarded to a single full-time LAS faculty member working in a lead educator role to teach a class (capped at 20) dedicated to a project designed with and for your partner organization.
 The lead faculty member will recruit additional faculty (from different disciplinary areas and at any rank anywhere in DePaul University) to work with students on smaller component parts of the project, per their expertise.

 This fellowship will provide:

 - $3000 stipend to the lead faculty member for development and management of the component parts of this complex course ($2000 stipend for repeat iterations);

 - a graduate or undergraduate CPBL intern to work with the faculty in support of the course and students, 10 hours/week, who will earn a stipend (undergraduate $2520; graduate $2800) and may or may not earn academic credit, as appropriate to student’s program of study;

 - up to $1500 for honoraria to be paid to contributing DePaul faculty and/or partner organization staff (as designated in the budget of the fellowship application);

 - miscellaneous supplies/fees necessary for students to access course (as designated in the budget of the fellowship application).

 - Full-time faculty in the College of Liberal Arts and Social Sciences are eligible to apply.

 - If applying for a Team-Teaching CBPL Fellowship, faculty must be from different academic units or disciplines.
 One of the two faculty must be tenure-line.